 - Toy Story Midway Mania!

-There are some limitations to Disney Genie+.
+There are some limitations to Lightning Lane Multi Pass.
 Many of the rides in the park are not on it.
-Certain high-demand attractions are not included, but you can pay to skip the lines for those rides through individual Lightning Lane selections.
+Certain high-demand attractions are not included, but you can pay to skip the lines for those rides through Lightning Lane Single Pass selections.
 You may choose up to two of these attractions per day and may not book the same ride twice.
 Pricing varies per date, attraction and park.
-Hop back for more details as we continue to learn the ins and outs of Disney Genie at Disneyland.
+Hop over to our guide that outlines the ins and outs of Disney Lightning Lane service at Disneyland.
 Standby lines remain available for free.

-The following new or popular attractions are available for individual Lightning Lane selections:
+The following popular attractions are available for Lightning Lane Single Pass selections:

 - Radiator Springs Racers (standby line and Single Rider line remain open for no additional charge)